hmofrad/CS1550/project1/README.md

 # Graphics library skeleton code
-This skeleton code will clear the screen, draw a single line on top of that, wait for 5 seconds, and then agian clear the screen.
+This skeleton code will clear the screen, draw a single line on top of the screen, wait for 5 seconds, and then agian clear the screen.

 **ALERT** : Compile and run this code only on Qemu VM.